Nagore Dargah: Worship, rituals and administration

 The Nagore Dargah is a common place of worship for devotees of various religious faiths.
 According to the administration of the dargah, about 50–75 per cent of pilgrims visiting the dargah everyday are Hindus.
 The practice of offering flowers, sweatmeats and food, the way of conducting worship, and playing musical instruments like nadaswaram (a type of pipe instrument commonly used in Tamil Nadu) are typical of Hindu tradition.
 Other worship practises include offering flags and lighting lamps of ghee at the saint's tomb.
 Devotees shave their heads near the tank and offer tin or silver-plated facsimiles of body parts, houses, sailboats matching their material needs.

 Since Shahul Hameed was a celibate, he is offered a Sehra (head dress), and not the customary flowers as at other dargahs.
 As per a local legend, he was approached by a childless couple who informed them that they would be blessed with children but the first offspring would be presented to him to adopt.
 Following the tradition, many childless couple worship in the dargah.
 While the dargah is open throughout the day, the doors of the shrines are open only during early morning and evening.

 Shifa Gunta, the tank within the precincts of the dargah, is considered sacred.
 It is believed that a dip in the tank cures physical ailments.
-There is the hereditary Trustees, performs all the religious duties of the dargah.
+The Kalifa (Sajjadha Nasheen) is the hereditary spiritual head of the Nagore Dargah and is responsible for conducting and overseeing religious rituals and ceremonies.
 A central parliamentary committee deputed to verify the implementation of the Wakf Act of 1995 was informed in 2008 that the Nagore Dargah was not administered as per the provisions of the Act.
 The committee found that it is against the spirit of the provisions of the Act as the dargah is a surveyed and notified body under the Tamil nadu waqf board.
 The administration and maintenance of the dargah was henceforth governed by a committee which operates under a scheme decreed by the Madras High Court.

 Shahul Hameed and the dargah are revered in Tamil religious literature across different centuries.
 The most important among them is Tirukkarana Puranam (1812) by Ceyk Aptul Kaatiru Nayinar Leppai Alim (also called Cekuna Pulavar) that details the life of the saint.
 The Nakur Puranam, written by Kulam Katiru Navalar in 1893, describes the miracles performed by Shahul in the dargah after his death.
 A prose biography Kanjul Kaaramattu, by Kulam Katiru Navalar, is also very popular.

 Nakaiyanthathi, a Tamil devotional poem, mentions the tank as "a haven of sweetness and comfort bedecked with the auspicious lotus".